 “All the world's a stage” and our students, the players!

 The Acting Program at Dalhousie University is a dynamic and intensive professional actor training program.
-Offered as a four year BA with Honours, students audition at the end of their first year for admission into the Acting Program.
+Offered as a four year BA with Honours, students audition for admission into the Acting Program.

 The training is progressive in nature and culminates in the students performing in four major productions.
 Classical and contemporary acting, voice and speech, dance and movement, audition technique and singing are among the subjects offered.